(image from http://bit.ly/1qqjlEB)

 As an 11-year-old boy in 1982 and the proud owner of a Casio J-100 digital watch – the cutting-edge of inoperable wrist-based LCD technology at that time – Ridley Scott’s Blade Runner was a revelation to me.
-Here was an A-Z of life in November 2019, a date that was (and indeed still is) theoretically within my own lifetime.
-An intensive 15 minutes tabulation on my Casio calculator confirmed that I would be an improbable 31 38 23 47 when this terrifying dystopia rolled into view, and – ignoring the dystopian aspect, it being a concept I was unfamiliar with at that time – old enough to own one of the cool spaceship/flying car things seen in the movie’s bleak vision of Los Angeles (even if that vision was based on Teeside’s Wilton ICI Chemical Plant).
+Here was an A-Z of life in November 2019, a date that was theoretically within my own lifetime.
+An intensive 15 minutes tabulation on my Casio calculator confirmed that I would be an improbable 47 years old when this terrifying dystopia rolled into view, and – ignoring the dystopian futurism, it being a concept I was unfamiliar with at that time – old enough to own one of the cool spaceship/flying car things seen in the movie’s bleak vision of Los Angeles (even if that vision was based on Teesside's Wilton ICI Chemical Plant).
 The possibilities were beyond exciting, despite the future resembling a dark and wet evening in Middlesbrough.

 Both the old and young versions of myself are righteously offended by this turn of events, and the editorial spirit is forged in the white-hot furnace of indignation…

 Optical Character Recognition

 Optical Character Recognition (OCR) works by scanning an image of a word on a printed page, which it then recognizes as a word and renders digitally, thus making it searchable.
 All straightforward in theory, but the havoc wreaked by clumsy OC recognition can drive readers mad, and occasionally an egregious substitution causes authors acute embarrassment.
 If you’re a fantasy author, do you really want a dragon to ‘bum its victim with fiery breath’ or a depressed man ‘smiling through his teats’ in your story?
 Imagine R.R.
 Martin’s surprise when a poor PDF conversion merged every page’s running head into every page of his body copy: